Anurupa Roy: Awards, recognition and fellowships

 Collaborative Performance Grant 2006 – India Foundation for the Arts – From India Foundation for the Arts for puppetry and animation to create About Ram.

 Fellow of Peace – WISCOMP for 2005– For working on a puppetry for healing project in the village of Beejbehara in Kashmir.
-This project entailed 3 trauma therapy workshops spread over 7 months using puppet, mask and theatre exercises, story telling.
-The project aimed to reclaim folk lore and oral tradition relating to the syncretic culture of Kashmir with the young women of Beejbehara.
-The stories collected from Kashmiri women from varied backgrounds and the folklore collected from the Beejbehara were then woven into a performance titled "The Kashmir Project" which brings back Lal Ded the Sufi poetess from the 14th century to journey once again through Kashmir as the witness to the present day conflict and the symbol of possible healing.
+This project entailed three trauma therapy workshops spread over seven months using puppet, mask and theatre exercises, and storytelling.
+The project aimed to reclaim folklore and oral tradition relating to the syncretic culture of Kashmir with the young women of Beejbehara.
+The stories collected from Kashmiri women from varied backgrounds and the folklore collected from the Beejbehara were then woven into a performance titled "The Kashmir Project" which brings back Lal Ded the Sufi poet from the 14th century to journey once again through Kashmir as the witness to the present day conflict and the symbol of possible healing.

 UCLA APPEX – Asia Pacific Performing Artists fellowship 2004 to participate in an artists collaborative workshop in Bali, Indonesia, for 2 months and collaborate with 15 other artists from the Asia-Pacific region.
 This workshop was a University of California, Dept of Performing Arts initiative to enable experiments with other performing artists and to start a dialogue between the artists within Asia and with American artists.
-The performing artists were from Malaysia, Indonesia, China, India, Philippines and the US.
+The performing artists were from Malaysia, Indonesia, China, India, the Philippines and the US.